 4.1 Gathering Fee.
 Customer shall pay Gatherer a fee for all Gas received hereunder at the Receipt Points and delivered hereunder at the Delivery Points ("Gathering Fee").
 The Gathering Fee shall be $0.065 per Mcf of Gas as measured at the Receipt Point.

 4.2 Statement by Gatherer.
-Each Month Gatherer shall prepare and submit by the 15th of the Month to Customer a statement showing (i) the MMBtu and Mcf of Gas Customer delivered to Gatherer for Gathering at the Receipt Point(s), (ii) Customer's Fuel and L&U, (iii) the MMBtu of Gas delivered for Customer's account to the Delivery Point(s), and (iv) the amount due to Gatherer for Gathering Fees hereunder during the previous Month.
+Each Month Gatherer shall prepare and submit by the 15th Business Day of the Month to Customer a statement showing (i) the MMBtu and Mcf of Gas Customer delivered to Gatherer for Gathering at the Receipt Point(s), (ii) Customer's Fuel and L&U, (iii) the MMBtu of Gas delivered for Customer's account to the Delivery Point(s), and (iv) the amount due to Gatherer for Gathering Fees hereunder during the previous Month.
 Payment shall be made in accordance with Article IV of the Appendix.

 ARTICLE V